alexandrpaul/win-trou/Case 01 Slow PC Performance/case01.md

 # Case 01: Slow PC Performance

 ## Issue Description
-User reported the workstation was running slowly when launching applications and opening multiple browser tabs.
+The user notices that the workstation runs slowly when launching applications or opening multiple browser tabs.

 ## Root Cause
-Excessive startup applications and elevated background CPU utilization impacting overall system performance.
+Excessive startup applications and high background CPU usage are impacting overall system performance.

 ## Troubleshooting Steps
-1. Opened **Task Manager** and reviewed the **Performance tab**.
+1. Open **Task Manager** and navigate to the **Performance tab** to get an overview of CPU, Memory, and Disk usage.
-2. Identified processes with high **CPU** and **Memory usage**.
+2. Identify processes that are consuming high **CPU** or **Memory resources**.
-3. Disabled non-essential applications in the **Startup tab**.
+3. Switch to the **Startup tab** and **disable non-essential applications** to reduce load at boot.
-4. Ran **Disk Cleanup** to remove temporary files and free up storage.
+4. Run **Disk Cleanup** to remove temporary files and free up storage space.
-5. Restarted the PC and validated performance improvements.
+5. Restart the PC and monitor performance to confirm improvements.

  **Before:**
 ![High CPU usage](https://github.com/alexandrpaul/win-trou/blob/59901f11c4d2e10dd783097b282322690aed7f7a/Case%2001%20Slow%20PC%20Performance/img1.png)